techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }
 Assuming the class does not perform custom serialization, which fields are written when an instance of Xyz is serialized?
 (Choose three.)

-a. iAmPublic
+A. iAmPublic

-b. iAmPrivate
+B. iAmPrivate

-c. iAmStatic
+C. iAmStatic

-d. iAmTransient
+D. iAmTransient

 e.
 iAmVolatile
 f.

-Answer: ABE
+ANSWER: ABE
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: